 On average, it takes 50 or more hours to go from acquaintance to friend.
 If you have social anxiety, it may take even longer.

-From taking it slow to going to therapy, gently pushing yourself out of your comfort zone can help you meet new people and connect with potential pals.
+Whether it’s finding common ground, going to therapy, gently pushing yourself out of your comfort zone, or leaning into the things you already find joy and comfort in, there’s plenty of ways to help you meet new people and connect with potential pals.

 If you’d like to speak with a healthcare provider about the treatment of anxiety or how to navigate social phobia, you can schedule an online psychiatry consultation.
 To keep reading, you can check out our article on how anxiety affects friendships next.

 Dr. Beth Pausic is a clinical psychologist and oversees the therapy platform at Hims & Hers.

 Prior to Hims & Hers, Beth worked in senior roles at several behavioral healthcare startups focused on the digital delivery of emotional support and treatment through both conventional and innovative approaches.

 Her experience prior to working in telebehavioral health includes over 15 years as a Clinical Administrator and provider in diverse clinical settings.
 In her clinical work, she primarily focused on anxiety, depression and relationships.